thenewdarling/CurseOfStrahd/Wiki/Places of Interest/Barovia.md

  It appears that the religious teachings of the two main gods in Barovia -- the [[Morning Lord]] and [[Mother Night]], have been manipulated by Strahd in ways that keeps them from having a proper connection with divine magic.
 [1]

+# Time

+Time in Barovia runs faster or slower relative to the [[Prime Material Plane]] depending on how close they are - at the point where the [[Curse of Strahd campaign]] takes place, it runs around half time -- ie. a year in Barovia is two in the material plane.

+Barovia was already separated many years before [[Iliadvar]] fell (250 years before the [[Curse of Strahd campaign]]), but the [[Watchers]] have kept tabs on the material plane through the [[Vistani]].
+They once had close ties with many of the royal lines, [[Fiona]] still believed knowledge was power, even if she could only watch from afar.

 [1] Lore document: *Mad Mary*